 Updating Schedules

-Because sometimes we might need to update our SLA Schedules over time – without invalidating existing SLA calculations, sla-timer
+Because sometimes we might need to update our SLA Schedules over time – without invalidating existing SLA calculations, sla-timer allows us to update the SLA with a new SLASchedule that will commence after the effectiveFrom date provided.

 // Create our initial schedule